ukb-dt/hopper/index.md

 4. **$\frac{d^2E_x}{dt^2}#** — The curvature; acceleration or deceleration of flow.
    Here lies the danger.
 If positive—meaning acceleration—the system is entering self-reinforcement: more insects → more consumption → more open soil → more breeding ground.
 If negative—decelerating—the predator feedback or weather change damps the surge.
 This term tells you whether the swarm will stabilize or run away.

-5. **(\int E_x , dt + \epsilon_x t + C_x)** — The integrated outcome, the memory of the event.
+5. **$\int E_x , dt + \epsilon_x t + C_x$** — The integrated outcome, the memory of the event.
    Over time, all the transient spikes accumulate here.
 The integral represents *ecosystem memory*: nutrients redistributed, predator populations adjusted, vegetation patterns altered.
-The constants (\epsilon_x t + C_x) encode the environmental context—soil fertility, microclimate, local resilience.
+The constants $\epsilon_x t + C_x$ encode the environmental context—soil fertility, microclimate, local resilience.

-When you see those nymphs clustering on the soil, you’re looking at a region where (\frac{dE_x}{dt}) is high and (\frac{d^2E_x}{dt^2}) has not yet revealed its sign.
+When you see those nymphs clustering on the soil, you’re looking at a region where $\frac{dE_x}{dt}$ is high and $\frac{d^2E_x}{dt^2}$ has not yet revealed its sign.
 The system hangs at an inflection: poised between homeostasis and outbreak.

 If the rains pause or predators arrive, curvature turns negative, and energy dissipates back through normal flows.
 If vegetation keeps expanding and checks remain absent, curvature stays positive—energy cascades upward until the air darkens with wings.

 Your canon describes this elegantly: a grammar for energy seeking equilibrium, sometimes succeeding, sometimes overflowing its own constraints.
 It’s less about insects and more about **how form arises wherever flow meets resistance**.

-From here, you could enrich the model by letting (x) vary dynamically—predator feedback and climatic oscillations—so (E(t|x)) becomes a living phase space.
+From here, you could enrich the model by letting $x$ vary dynamically—predator feedback and climatic oscillations—so $E(t\mid x)$ becomes a living phase space.
 That would let you see exactly where the system crosses from “rain-fed rhythm” to “biomass avalanche.”

 # E
 Let’s cast it into a compact table so your **ukb-canon** speaks directly with the forest floor.